LaurenzV/krilla/crates/krilla/src/configure/PDF_A2.md

 6.6.5:
 - krilla writes a document and instance ID. 🟢
-- krilla does not write the `xmpMM:History` attribute. 🔵
+- krilla writes a minimal `xmpMM:History` entry when a creation date is provided. 🟢

-6.6.6: krilla does not write the `xmpMM:History` attribute. 🔵
+6.6.6: krilla writes a minimal `xmpMM:History` entry when a creation date is provided. 🟢

 # 6.8 Embedding files